Skip to chat with us. Skip to content

 Syphilis is curable with antibiotics, but leaving it untreated can lead to devastating health problems, including brain damage, seizures, and heart disease.
 It can also cause severe health issues in infants and small children if an infected mother passes it to the fetus during pregnancy.

-In general, syphilis can be detected through blood tests within three to four weeks after infection, but healthcare professionals often recommend re-testing after three months to confirm the results.
+• Timing for Testing: Syphilis can generally be detected via blood test three to four weeks after infection.
+To confirm the accuracy, healthcare providers often recommend re-testing after three months.

 Human papillomavirus (HPV)